OmarAz01/JWTSpringBoilerplate/README.md

 ## Description

 This is a boilerplate for SpringBoot applications.
+It's used to quickly get setup for a new application that requires JWT.
 Includes a basic JWT setup, MySQL integration, and lombok.

 Available endpoints are: